What's New in 2.0

 Improved developer experience

-As we learned and evolved our model, adding channels and increasing levels of granularity, we continued to support our original API fields.
-While this made our API very flexible, it also made it difficult to explain all of the possible variations.
-It also meant that fundamental changes, like reimagining channels or ad formats, were effectively not possible.
+As we learned and evolved our model, adding channels and increasing granularity levels, we continued supporting our original API fields.
+While this made our API very flexible, it also made it difficult to explain all possible variations.
+It also meant that fundamental changes, like reimagining channels or ad formats, were not possible.

-With the v2 API, we started (more or less) from scratch based on all of our learnings to date.
-We cleaned up our channels to better represent how our clients think about them; we made authorization simpler; we built a UI to help with setup and debugging; and we created a generic, consistent process to push data to the API.
-We built a mapping layer that can translate proprietary field names to the standardized Scope3 fields, eliminating a bunch of complex and confusing aliasing code.
-We also laid the groundwork for increased granularity, with particular focus on a move to hourly grid mix data, placement-level models, and support for data sharing from vendors.
+With the v2 API, we started (more or less) from scratch based on what we had learned.
+We cleaned up our channels to better represent how our clients think about them; we made authorization simpler; we built a UI to help with setup and debugging; and created a generic, consistent process to push data to the API.
+We built a mapping layer to translate proprietary field names to the standardized Scope3 fields, eliminating complex and confusing aliasing code.
+We also laid the groundwork for increased granularity, focusing on the move to hourly grid mix data, placement-level models, and vendor data-sharing support.

 Foundations for a new emissions model

-In January 2023, we released an emissions model based on an open source methodology, third-party data sources like data.ai and SimilarWeb, and public ads.txt/sellers.json data.
-This was by far the most comprehensive and accurate emissions model available at the time and quickly became the industry standard.
+In January 2023, we released an emissions model based on an open-source methodology, third-party data sources like data.ai and SimilarWeb, and public ads.txt/sellers.json data.
+This was the most comprehensive and accurate emissions model and quickly became the industry standard.

-However, the 2023 emissions model had some obvious limitations.
-Ads.txt data is limited to programmatic channels, doesn't model proprietary ad servers or direct ad serving, and is generally a worst-case view of the supply chain (though we do make adjustments to account for unlikely supply paths).
-Estimated session and traffic data is not universally available and also tends to be quite inaccurate.
+However, the 2023 emissions model had some apparent limitations.
+Ads.txt data is limited to programmatic channels, doesn't model proprietary ad servers or direct ad serving, and is generally a worst-case view of the supply chain (though we make adjustments to account for unlikely supply paths).
+Estimated session and traffic data is not universally available and tends to be inaccurate.

 Another key evolution of the v2 emissions model is to operate at the placement level, not the property.
 This is critical in the web channel where different placements on the same site may have dramatically different emissions and effectiveness.
 As we move to the v2 emissions model in Q2 2024, we strongly recommend that partners start using gpid as a primary identifier.